-The five best cycle touring books for an armchair adventure
+A hand-picked selection of the best cycle touring books for an armchair adventure

-I came to cycling literature in a back to front fashion.
+I came to cycling literature in a back-to-front fashion.
 I’d already made a handful of adventurous journeys by bike before I’d read any of the books I’m about to recommend.

 A Charity Cycling Challenge

-After Adrian and I completed our 2011 charity challenge to cycle 20 countries in 100 days I found that books about cycle touring became an important part of the planning stages of my next journey.
+After Adrian and I completed our 2011 charity bike ride challenge to cycle 20 countries in 100 days I found that books about cycle touring became an important part of the planning stages of my next journey.
 I was plotting a solo trip which meant I would have to plan the route and logistics for myself.

 The books* about cycle touring that I’ve most loved are stories and adventures that I’ve enjoyed in the years since I returned from my own bike journey from Vietnam to the UK.